Reinhard Nöhammer, A-2095 Drosendorf, Wolfsbach 9, Mobil: 0664-115 36 19 e-Mail: info@dekorationsmalerei.at

 A stucco ceiling with "natural wood look" dark nut wood was grained with water-based glazes, working overhead.
 Water-based glaze means that the pigments Cassel Earth and burnt Sienna were mixed with beer (beer glazing).
 Burr walnut was applied on the lower side panels.
 Also, imitation marquetry (star – maple wood grain/ebony) can be found on the ceiling.

-Various wood grain images in a wide variety of designs.
-Everything that you see here is "imitation" The wood grain is painted, all three-dimensional features are painted and the marquetry (wood insert work) is "only" painted.
+Various faux wood images in a wide variety of designs.
+Everything that you see here is "imitation" The faux wood is painted, all three-dimensional features are painted and the marquetry (wood insert work) is "only" painted.
 I also glaze wood grains that are hardly used anymore today, such as pitch pine, node mahogany or bird’s eye maple.

-You can find further information and images of the painting technique used in wood painting on my website "www.Holzimitation.at"
+You can find further information and images of the painting technique used in wood graining on my website "www.Holzimitation.at"